 SECTION 5 What if one of your drugs is not covered in the way you'd like it to be covered?
-Section 5.1 There are things you can do if your drug is not covered in the way you'd like it to be covered example, you might be required to try a different drug first, to see if it will work, before the drug you want to take will be covered for you.
-Or there might be limits on what amount of the drug (number of pills, etc.) is covered during a particular time period.
-In some cases, you may want us to waive the restriction for you.
+Section 5.1 There are things you can do if your drug is not covered in the way

 We hope that your drug coverage will work well for you.
 But it's possible that there could be a prescription drug you are currently taking, or one that you and your provider think you should be taking that is not on our formulary or is on our formulary with restrictions.
 For example: